unsplash/sum-types/docs/pattern-matching.md

 Pattern matching is exposed via the `match` method returned by `create`.
 This function is monomorphic to the sum type that's been created; this bypasses some type unsafety we observed with a polymorphic solution.
 It's curried out of the box.

 Two forms of pattern matching are supported by the same function, exhaustive and wildcard.
+Pattern matching is always _total_, requiring an output for every possible input, making it fully typesafe.

 ## Exhaustive